Your cart is currently empty.

 As any Star Wars fanatic would tell you, the rite of passage to becoming a Jedi Knight is constructing your own lightsaber; and for stoners, you have achieved ganja knight status when you master how to roll a joint!
 Anyone can pack a pinch of weed in a pipe or drop a dab into a bowl, but there’s more than a little artistry when it comes to learning how to roll a joint and smoke it the right way.

-Expertise begins with simply knowing how to roll a basic joint, then perfecting your technique – your first few attempts may be sad and awkward, unsightly yet smokable, maybe only slightly tubular; but practice does make perfect – or at least better.
-So, with some patience and a supply of weed and rolling papers, you’ll be able to level up to advanced placement schooling in how to roll a small joint, how to roll a thin joint, how to roll a fat joint, how to roll a double joint, how to roll a cross joint, how to roll a cone joint, and how to roll a heart joint how to make a joint – some of these spliffs start looking like weedy origami after a while; that said, we’ll even show you how to roll a tulip joint!
+Expertise begins with simply knowing how to roll a joint the basic way, then perfecting your technique – your first few attempts may be sad and awkward, unsightly yet smokeable, maybe only slightly tubular; but practice does make perfect – or at least better.
+So, with some patience and a supply of weed and the right papers, you’ll be able to level up to advanced placement schooling in how to roll a small joint, how to roll a thin joint, how to roll a fat joint, how to roll a double joint, how to roll a cross joint, how to roll a cone joint, and how to roll a heart joint how to make a joint – some of these spliffs start looking like weedy origami after a while; that said, we’ll even show you how to roll a tulip joint!
 Don’t fret, however, no one has to attain joint Jedi Master class – but if that is indeed what you seek, then you can go full bore for cannabis contortionism; for those who are less gonzo and somewhat virginally weedy, it will likely be enough to learn how to roll a joint step-by-step for beginners.
-Whatever pot plateau of ability you aim for, if you follow along with our guide then before you know it, you will be makin’ your own doobie!
+Whatever pot plateau of ability you aim for, if you follow along with our guide then before you know it, you will be mastering joint rolling techniques in no time!